* Sorrell takes control of shell company

 * Investors pledge funds to buy marketing companies

-* Sorrell quit WPP in April (Adds details, background)
+* Sorrell quit WPP in April (Adds detail, industry background)

 One of Britain's best known businessmen, Sorrell said he would invest 40 million pounds ($53 million) of his own money into Derriston Capital while institutional investors have pledged 150 million pounds to buy marketing companies.